2007 Ride: No. 24 Hendrick Motorsports Chevrolet

 Gordon showed remarkable consistency all year, winning in the now-outdated “old” car, winning in the Car of Tomorrow, and showing exactly why he’s been at the top of the Cup game for more than a decade.
 That he came up just 77 points shy of his fifth Cup championship does not detract from what should be remembered as one of the most dominant seasons in recent memory.

 Low Point: Jeff Gordon put up remarkable numbers all year.
-He averaged a fifth-place finish in the ten-race Chase for the Nextel Cup.
+He averaged a fifth-place finish in the 10-race Chase for the Nextel Cup.

 And he finished second in points.

 Gordon must rue the day that the Chase for the Nextel Cup was conceived.
 The format has almost certainly cost him two points championships.
-Had the Chase not been invented, Gordon would have clinched this year's title at Phoenix and won it by a very handy 353 points.
-Instead, Gordon tasted the champagne only as a car owner-he co-owns the No. 48 and hand picked driver Jimmie Johnson-and was left to wonder what might have been.
+Had the Chase not been invented, Gordon would have clinched this year’s title at Phoenix and won it by a very handy 353 points.
+Instead, Gordon tasted the champagne only as a car owner-he co-owns the No. 48 and hand-picked driver Jimmie Johnson, left to wonder what might have been.

-Summary: Gordon got the short end of another championship battle thanks to the points system, but he certainly doesn't need to hang his head in shame.
-He opened the season with a tenth place finish at Daytona and would fare worse than that only six times all season long.
-He broke into the win column seven races later, at Phoenix, tying Dale Earnhardt's career win total and paying tribute to his friend and rival by carrying a black No. 3 Flag on his cool-down lap.
+Summary: Gordon got the short end of another championship battle thanks to the points system, but he certainly doesn’t need to hang his head in shame.
+He opened the season with a 10th-place finish at Daytona and would fare worse than that only six times all season long.
+He broke into the win column seven races later, at Phoenix, tying Dale Earnhardt‘s career win total and paying tribute to his friend and rival by carrying a black No. 3 flag on his cool-down lap.
 He passed Earnhardt one week later at Talladega.
-In the first ten races, Gordon also sat on the pole six times.
+In the first 10 races, Gordon also sat on the pole six times.

 Gordon won Darlington and Pocono heading into the summer season, in between he posted the only DNF of the season with a 41st-place finish at Charlotte following a crash.
 It was his only finish lower than 27th all year.
 Gordon carried a commanding lead all the way to Richmond-only to lose it because Johnson carried six wins to his four under the new points reset.
 He got it back at Dover, carrying it into October with back-to-back wins at Charlotte and Talladega.
 Then Johnson won the next four, dropping Gordon to second, where he would end the year.
 A bitter pill, perhaps, but at least Gordon can take pride that he is perhaps the best judge of talent in the garage, taking a chance on Johnson when few others gave a second look.
 Small comfort for what might have been.